omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 2. Select the target area where to produce the image using rectangular marquee tool
 3. With a 100% opacity white brush paint the area that you wish to inpaint
 4. Ensure that you have a -inpainting.ckpt model selected (this is as important as it is easy to forget)
-5. Write a prompt describing the inpaining image
+5. Write a prompt describing the inpainting image
 6. Select the desired Mask Content option and adjust the Denoising Strength accordingly.
 7. Hit Generate